KuanHsiaoKuo/the-rust-programming-book-khk/src/ch10-03-lifetime-syntax.md

 ~~~

 This struct has the single field `part` that holds a string slice, which is a
 reference.

-As with generic data types, we declare the name of the generic
+> As with generic data types, we declare the name of the generic
-lifetime parameter inside angle brackets after the name of the struct so we can
+> lifetime parameter inside angle brackets after the name of the struct so we can
-use the lifetime parameter in the body of the struct definition.
+> use the lifetime parameter in the body of the struct definition.

 This
 annotation means an instance of `ImportantExcerpt` can’t outlive the reference
 it holds in its `part` field.

 The `main` function here creates an instance of the `ImportantExcerpt` struct
 that holds a reference to the first sentence of the `String` owned by the
 variable `novel`.

 The data in `novel` exists before the `ImportantExcerpt`
 instance is created.

 In addition, `novel` doesn’t go out of scope until after
 the `ImportantExcerpt` goes out of scope, so the reference in the
 `ImportantExcerpt` instance is valid.

-## Lifetime Elision
+## Three Rules of Lifetime Elision

+### Why Lifetime Elision

 You’ve learned that every reference has a lifetime and that you need to specify
 lifetime parameters for functions or structs that use references.
 However, in
 Chapter 4 we had a function in Listing 4-9, shown again in Listing 10-25, that
-compiled without lifetime annotations.
+**compiled without lifetime annotations**.

 ~~~admonish info title="Listing 10-25: A function we defined in Listing 4-9 that compiled without lifetime annotations, even though the parameter and return type are references" collapsible=true
 ```rust